UKAEA-Edge-Code/VANTAGE-Reactions/docs/sphinx/source/guide-developer/template_instantiations.rst

-configures against only the installed tree via ``find_package(VANTAGE-Reactions)``, links the installed library, and ODR-uses (via a null pointer) **every** shipped instantiation listed above.
+configures against only the installed tree via ``find_package(VANTAGE-Reactions)``, links the installed library, and ODR-uses (via a null pointer) **every** shipped instantiation listed in ``include/reactions_lib/extern_templates.hpp``.
+Therefore if any new instantiations are added to the shipped set then be sure to add their usage to ``test/external_consumer/consumer_smoke.cpp``.

 Each ODR-use forces the consumer TU to respect the matching ``extern template`` declaration and let the library provide the definition, so a missing instantiation surfaces as an unresolved symbol at link time.
-It is intended to be run as a post-install smoke test to confirm the runtime library is genuinely linkable without the source tree..
+It is intended to be run as a post-install smoke test to confirm the runtime library is genuinely linkable without the source tree.
 To test it, install and load VANTAGE-Reactions via :code:`spack install && spack load vantagereactions`, then from the repo directory configure and build it via